Jiuhong-casperlabs/setup-mynode/README.md

 ```
 [protocol]
 version = '1.0.0'
--> This match protocol version
+-> This matches protocol version
 activation_point = '2022-07-12T12:05:00Z'
 -> this is the time the network is to live.